-Caroline Egan has been a writer and editor for a surprisingly large number of years.
-She has managed to work across several sectors, including banking, finance, economics, real estate, and aged care.
+Caroline Egan has been a writer and editor for more than 20 years.
+She has worked across several sectors, including banking, finance, economics, real estate, and aged care.
 She was Managing Editor at Macquarie Bank for several years, and also spent a number of years presenting financial market news on television and radio for CommSec.
-Caroline openly admits to being a grammar pedant, and loves playing Scrabble, going to the movies with her funny children, and walking in nature.
+Caroline loves playing Scrabble, going to the movies with her funny children, and walking in nature.

 The minister for Aged Care, Ken Wyatt, has written to home care providers to remind them of their responsibilities under new systems that require them to provide information about their prices.
 They will also be required to add a link to their pricing schedules on the portal’s Home Care Package Service Finder.

 A common complaint from people looking for home care is that it’s difficult to compare different providers, especially in terms of price and quality.
 Many operators do not clearly...